 Signs of lupus in females

-Symptoms that are seen more commonly in females include:
+Symptoms more commonly seen in females include:

 - hair loss